andlamb2002/pokemon-app/README.md

 ## How to Use

-- Type a Pokemon's name in the search bar, then click the search icon to display search results.
+- Type a Pokemon's name in the search bar, then press enter or click the search icon to display search results.
 - Use the dropdown to sort the Pokemon by ID or name.
 - Use the sidebar to filter the Pokemon by type and stats.
 Click enter to apply the filters and reset to clear the filters.
 - Click on any of the Pokemon results to see the Pokemon's stats.